A Beautifully Foolish Endeavor: Plot summary

 Following April May's sudden death, her friends Andy, Robin, and Miranda, and her ex-girlfriend Maya, grapple with how the world has changed since her disappearance.
-Andy has been publicly speaking with Robin as his agent and Miranda has returned to her studies at Berkeley to continue the process of getting her PhD.
+Andy has been publicly speaking with Robin as his agent and Miranda has returned to her studies at UC Berkeley, working towards a PhD.
 However, Maya refuses to believe April is dead.
 The public has largely moved on from her absence, and from Carl's sudden disappearance, but dealing with withdrawals from the sudden absence of the Dream, many individuals sign up for games that attempt to mimic the simulations of the Dream in real life.

-After receiving the text "Knock knock" from April's phone number, Andy answers the door to find a book known as The Book of Good Times.
-As Andy reads, he realizes the book is predicting/telling him what he is doing/going to do.
-It warns him not to tell anyone about it or it will not work, and instructs him to invest certain ways, ask out Bex (the girl who works at his local Subway), and tell Miranda "yes" when she calls.
+After receiving a text from April's phone number—"knock knock"—Andy answers the door to find a book titled The Book of Good Times.
+As Andy reads, he realizes the book is telling him what to do.
+It warns him not to tell anyone about it or it will not work, and instructs him to invest certain ways, to ask out Bex (the girl who works at his local Subway), and to tell Miranda "yes" when she calls.
 He follows the instructions because he believes they will lead him to April.
 Eventually, Miranda calls him to get his opinion on whether or not she should apply to work at Altus, a company headed by Peter Petrawicki, April's nemesis.
 Miranda intends to spy on Petrawicki's company and commit espionage, believing they are up to something dangerous.
 Against his better judgement, Andy tells Miranda she should apply.

 Miranda applies to Altus and is flown out soon after.
 She learns each applicant is only allowed to send out a single 400 word email to their family letting them know they're alright, and no one can leave.
-She is taken to a Demo room along with other applicants, where they are given headsets that take them into the Altus Space; a simulation that mimics the Dream.
+She is taken to a demo room along with other applicants, where they are given headsets that take them into the Altus Space; a simulation that mimics the Dream.
 However, someone in Miranda's group gets sick and is visibly unsettled.
-Peter Petrawicki explains this is called "body dislocation" and occurs when the consciousness does not enter the "body" in the program properly, but promises it is rare as anyone who experiences "body dislocation" will never be able to enter the Altus Spaceit will happen every time they try again.
+Peter Petrawicki explains this is called "body dislocation" and occurs when the consciousness does not enter the "body" in the program properly, but promises it is rare.
+He reveals that anybody who experiences the phenomenon will never be able to enter the Altus Space—it will happen every time they try again.